Without Expectation, Wandering the Desert Park of Death Valley & Valley of Fire

 Ibex Sunset, Death Valley National Park, CA

-If you visit Death Valley you'll want to photograph the many dune fields in the park no doubt!
+If you visit Death Valley you'll want to photograph the many dune fields in the park, no doubt!
 After an earlier attempt looking for track free dunes at Mesquite Sand Dunes, I decided to head to the Ibex Dunes, a remote section of dunes in the southern reaches of the park.
-After a little confusion figuring out where to park and where to start walking out to the dunes, I made my way towards them and ended up only having 45 minutes before sun down to find a composition that would work.
-I knew the light had major potential this evening and rushed up the dunes and as far out just in time to familiarize myself with a few compositions before the show started.
+After a little confusion figuring out where to park and where to start walking out to the dunes, I made my way towards them and ended up only having 45 minutes before sundown to find a composition that would work.
+I knew the light had major potential this evening and rushed up the dunes and as far out just in time to familiarize myself with a locations in the dune field before the show started.
 What I didn't realize was how truly epic the sky's would become that evening, and the light lasted in the sky for a very long time giving me plenty of chances to compose many images with dramatic light.
 This one turned out to be my favorite for a few reasons including the soft and subtle light striking the sand, the shape and placement of the clouds and the overlapping nature of the dune crests running off into the distance.

 Of Rock & Sky, Valley of Fire State Park, NV